FarazHmd/8_Queens_Problem/README.md

 .
 .
 .
-# for  ininstaltions run SETUP.exe ;
+# for  installations run SETUP.exe ;